qfpl/blog/content/drafts/2018-canberra-intro-to-fp.md

 ### Expression of Interest

-Please register your expression of interest using the form at [https://eoi.yscb.qfpl.io/](https://eoi.yscb.qfpl.io/).
+Please register your expression of interest using the Google Form at [http://eoi.yscb.qfpl.io/](http://eoi.yscb.qfpl.io/).

 In your EOI, please address the questions below.
 These questions are used to ensure that your expectations are compatible with the course.